A work in constant progress (and occasional regress).

 October 5, 1967

-Guy Edward Pearce (born 5 October 1967) is an Australian actor.
-Born in Ely, Cambridgeshire, and raised in Geelong, he started his career portraying Mike Young in the Australian television series Neighbours.
-He received international attention for his breakout role in The Adventures of Priscilla, Queen of the Desert (1994) and subsequently took starring roles in Curtis Hanson's L.A.
-Confidential (1997), Christopher Nolan's Memento (2000) and Simon Wells's The Time Machine (2002).
-Pearce is known for his performances in the film adaptation of Cormac McCarthy's The Road (2009), Kathryn Bigelow's war drama The Hurt Locker (2009) and Tom Hooper's historical drama The King's Speech (2010).
-He has appeared in Ridley Scott's Prometheus (2012), the Marvel action film Iron Man 3 (2013), Alien: Covenant (2017), and the historical biopic Mary Queen of Scots (2018).
-In Australian cinema, he has appeared in The Proposition (2005), Animal Kingdom (2010), 33 Postcards (2011), The Rover (2014), Holding the Man (2015) and The Wizards of Aus (2016).
+Guy Edward Pearce (born 5 October 1967) is an Australian actor and musician.
+He has received various accolades, including a Primetime Emmy Award and a nomination for an Academy Award, two Golden Globe Awards, and a BAFTA Award.
+He started his career portraying Mike Young in the Australian television series Neighbours (1986–1989).
+Pearce received international attention for his breakout role in The Adventures of Priscilla, Queen of the Desert (1994).
+Subsequently, he starred as Ed Exley in Curtis Hanson's crime noir L.A.
+Confidential (1997) and a man suffering short-term memory loss in Christopher Nolan's psychological thriller Memento (2000).
+He also acted in The Time Machine (2002), Bedtime Stories (2008), The Road (2009), The Hurt Locker (2009), The King's Speech (2010), and Lawless (2012).
+He portrayed Peter Weyland in Prometheus (2012) and Alien: Covenant (2017), Aldrich Killian in the Marvel action film Iron Man 3 (2013) and William Cecil in the biopic Mary Queen of Scots (2018).
+In Australian cinema, Pearce has acted in The Proposition (2005), Animal Kingdom (2010), and The Rover (2014).
+For his performance in The Brutalist(2024), he received a nomination for the Academy Award for Best Supporting Actor.
 Since 2012, he has played the title role in the TV adaptations of the Jack Irish stories by Australian crime writer Peter Temple.
-Pearce starred in Todd Haynes' limited series Mildred Pierce (2011) and the HBO crime miniseries Mare of Easttown.
-Pearce won a Primetime Emmy Award for Mildred Pierce and has received numerous award nominations including for a Golden Globe Award, three Screen Actors Guild Awards and an Australian Academy Film Award.
-IndieWire named him one of the best actors never to have received an Academy Award nomination.
+Pearce starred in the HBO miniseries Mildred Pierce (2011) and Mare of Easttown.
+The former won him a Primetime Emmy Award for Outstanding Supporting Actor.
 Description above from the Wikipedia article Guy Pearce, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 Director: